Alan Carter (dancer): Professional career

 In 1937, Carter joined the corps of the Vic-Wells Ballet (later called the Sadler's Wells Ballet, now the Royal Ballet) and was soon promoted to soloist.
 In 1938, Frederick Ashton, principal choreographer of the company, cast him and Richard Ellis as the Gemini in Constant Lambert's ballet Horoscope and then entrusted him with the title role in a revised and extended version of Harlequin in the Street, set to music by François Couperin.
 June Brae and Michael Somes were the formal lovers in this lighthearted pièce, but "sixteen-year-old Alan Carter as Harlequin stole most of the acclaim.
 His clean, easy technique encouraged Ashton to experiment again with virtuosic choreography, resulting in a lively display of bouncing batterie and nimble footwork."

+Carter was part of the Sadler's Wells Ballet touring party who were stranded in the Netherlands while on a propaganda tour when the Germans invaded in May 1940.
+Helpmann and the company were on the last British boat to be evacuated as the Dutch surrendered.
+The true story of his escape from Holland during the German invasion is told in the book Escape From Holland by Chris Hunt.

 For the next few years, Carter continued to display his virtuosity in many roles in the company repertory, until he was called up for military service in 1941.
 After serving five years in the Royal Air Force during World War II, he returned to London and joined the newly formed Sadler's Wells Theatre Ballet in 1946 as principal dancer and choreographer.
 His first ballet was The Catch, set to music by Béla Bartok, in which he himself took the principal role of the Elder Brother. À reviewer for The Stage commented that Carter had used Bartok's music "with imagination and skill."